Taste the real Alphono Mango SHOP NOW

 Many producers use a chemical compound called carbide to ripen mangoes.
 Such chemical-injected mangoes look yellow on the outside but taste sour.

-Also, the chemical you eat through such mangoes harms your body.
+Also, the chemicals you eat through such mangoes harm your body.
 Thus, these aren't safe for you and your loved ones.

 We offer 100% carbide-free mangoes.
 Our research team, led by our founder member, toured the country for two years, looking for farmers that use traditional and natural methods to grow goods.